NeuralClassifier/mira-search-module/README.md

 # Process
 1) Translating or transforming input keywords into tags of resources.
 It is worth mentioning that our resources are tagged and stored in the Database. (e.g. input:need_doctor -> tags: doctor, psychologist, consultant)
 2) Sometimes the keyword used is equal to one of the tags we have in the database. if not we will try to map each keyword at least to one tag.
-This will be done using three methods:
+This will be done using three methods:<br />
-1.1) Direct mapping: using a lookup table we map a keyword to the synonyms in the tags (using our ontology) 1.2) Edit-distance mapping: edit distance will be used as a similarity measure to find similar tags (e.g. input: Alberta -> tag: Alberta-wide) this can also help tolerate user's spelling errors (e.g. input: red dear -> tag: red deer)
+1.1) Direct mapping: using a lookup table we map a keyword to the synonyms in the tags (using our ontology)<br />
+1.2) Edit-distance mapping: edit distance will be used as a similarity measure to find similar tags (e.g. input: Alberta -> tag: Alberta-wide) this can also help tolerate user's spelling errors (e.g. input: red dear -> tag: red deer) <br />
 1.3) Using Bert-based transformer and cosine similarity: all-MiniLM-L6-v2 model is used in order to vectorize the input and find the most semantically similar tag to it.
-Loading the model and transforming the user's input is timely on a limited server so we use this method only when previous methods did not find any tag for a single keyword.
+Loading the model and transforming the user's input is timely on a limited server so we use this method only when previous methods did not find any tag for a single keyword.<br />

 3) Having keywords mapped to the predefined resource tags, we again use our ontology to relax the query (e.g. detected tag: Edmonton, relaxed tag: Alberta, Canada, worldwide)